 Granny flats are a relatively new trend in SA.
 So below are the current builders who specialise in building them:

-Development Approval is required for a granny flat (also called Dependant Accommodation).
-This ensures your development complies with policies for your zone and the Development Act.
+Development Approval is required for granny flats (known as “ancillary dwellings” in South Australia).
+This ensures your development complies with both the policies for your zone and statewide regulations.

-The Development Act allows granny flats to be installed under certain provisions, including it is:
+The streamlined statewide regulations of PlanSA allow granny flats to be installed under certain provisions, including it is:

 *Note – Information provided is general.
 I suggest you gain specific information from your local Council.